kalisjoshua/vizier-dashboard/README.md

 The purpose of this plot is to evaluate how long PRs take to get accepted.
 This plot is only considering: PRs that were "merged", and open for more than 1 day.

+## Deployments

+Assuming PR merge is synonymous with deployment the graph of deployments sums up the number of merges between Sundays (weekly).

 # Project

 Zero dependencies.